 You can plant bugbanes in the spring or fall.
 Early fall plantings are desirable in hot summer areas.

-If planting bare root bugbanes, place the crown an inch under the soil’s surface to ease transplant shock.
-Gardeners prefer potted plants over bare root where available.
-There are many reports of bare root plants not taking hold in their new digs.
+If planting bare-root bugbanes, place the crown an inch under the soil’s surface to ease transplant shock.
+Gardeners prefer potted plants over bare-root where available.
+There are many reports of bare-root plants not taking hold in their new digs.

-Bugbane plants like rich soil amended with ample amounts of leaf mold, rotted manure, or compost.
+Actaea plants like rich soil amended with ample amounts of leaf mold, rotted manure, or compost.

 If desired, divide plants in the fall.
 Take large divisions, turning a mature clump into two or three plants, as this will help the new plants establish quickly.